Ingan121/Vineless/README.md

 ## Compatibility
 + Should be compatible with all modern browsers that support the standard EME, the ClearKey CDM, and the Manifest V3 extensions
 + Tested browsers
-  + Chrome, Edge, Brave, Supermium, ungoogle-chromium, Firefox, and Marble on Windows
+  + Chrome, Edge, Brave, Supermium, ungoogled-chromium, Firefox, and Marble on Windows
   + Lemur Browser on Android
 + Incompatible browsers:
   + Tor Browser (does not support ClearKey)